ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 - Street Lamp
 - Computer

-## Asset type - Tracked parameters
+## Asset Type - Tracked Parameters
 For each asset type, we can track different parameters.
 For example:

 - Car